 It didn’t take long to start seeing real color!
 I got my Nikon Coolpix ready, set it on landscape and opened the window and sunroof and began shooting as DH drove along.

-the three-inch, tilting, vari-angle monitor.
+One of the neat features of the camera is the the three-inch, tilting, vari-angle monitor.
 It flips even further out than this photo shows.
 This enables you to shoot from unusual angles and tricky vantage points.
 That was how I could hold the camera out the sunroof and still what I was shooting.
 SO COOL!

 These were all taken from a moving vehicle and are not retouched in anyway.
 I love this camera!
 And we really did get to see this beautiful scenery…